nuernber/Theia/docs/html/_sources/building.txt

 7. `gflags <http://code.google.com/p/gflags>`_ is a library for processing command line flags.
 It is used by some of the examples and tests.
 While it is not strictly necessary to build the library, we strongly recommend building the library with gflags.

-The following libraries are also used, but are included with the Theia distribution

-8. `googletest <http://http://code.google.com/p/googletest>`_ is used for unit tests.
-Every file in Theia (with a few minor exceptions) is covered by a unittest.
+Make sure all of these libraries are installed properly before proceeding.
+Improperly installing any of these libraries can cause Theia to not build.

 .. _section-building:

 Building
 --------

 Building should be equivalent on all platforms, thanks to CMake.
 To install Theia, simply run the following commands after you have installed the :ref:`section-dependencies`.

 .. code-block:: bash